EJMani/Artree/README.md

 # artree
 ![211121013-b8049a68-577e-43e2-ba4d-84a79feca1bd](https://user-images.githubusercontent.com/25084859/211121264-3e187b76-ad3c-4d1b-a71f-b75489d8c798.png)
-Artree is a social media web application that focuses on the discovery of new art/artists and curates posts through a Reddit-like up-vote system to determine what art you will see.
+Artree is a social media application that focuses on the discovery of new art/artists and curates posts through a Reddit-like up-vote system to determine what art you will see.